Poppy is the author of "A Bard's Lament" and the Black Diamond series. She lives in Enoshima with her husband and young son.

 5. P.S.
 I Love You (2007)

-The final movie on this list is P.S.
+The penultimate movie on this list is P.S.
 I Love You, the story of a young widow called Holly whose husband, Gerry, dies of a brain tumour.
 Gerry has left messages for her to receive after his death that help her get through the next year of his life.

 Since it stars one of my favourite actors, Gerard Butler, my mother and I couldn't wait to go and see it at the cinema together.
 The film is both heartwarming and sad with a lot of "aww, that's so sweet!" moments, and definitely deserves a spot on this list.